netarchivesuite/webdanica/workflow_install.md

 SLF4J: Actual binding is of type [org.slf4j.impl.Log4jLoggerFactory]
 ```

-Correct the automatic-workflow/setenv.sh to match the wanted setup.
-If the information in setenv.sh is wrong, you will get an error if the information is wrong.
+Correct the automatic-workflow/setenv.sh to match your setup.
+If the information in setenv.sh is wrong, the scripts will fail with an explanation about what is wrong.
-Furthermore, you must check, that the webdanica-core jarfile REGISTER'ed in workflow-template/.pigbootup matches the WEBDANICA_VERSION in the setenv.sh
+Furthermore, you should verify, that the webdanica-core jarfile REGISTER'ed in workflow-template/conf/.pigbootup matches the WEBDANICA_VERSION in the setenv.sh
-(e.g. if the WEBDANICA_VERSION is 2.0, lib/webdanica-core-2.0.jar should be REGISTER'ed in automatic-workflow/.pigbootup and/or manual-workflow/.pigbootup).
+(e.g. if the WEBDANICA_VERSION is 2.0, lib/webdanica-core-2.0.jar should be REGISTER'ed in automatic-workflow/conf/.pigbootup and/or manual-workflow/conf/.pigbootup).

 ## The configuration of the crontab

-Copy the scripts/cronjobs folder to the $WORKFLOW_USER_HOME
+Copy the scripts/cronjobs folder to the $WORKFLOW_USER_HOME<br/>
 Before inserting/updating the crontab for the user running the automatic workflow, do the following checks:
  * Check that the NAS_INSTALL value in cleanup_oldjobs.sh is correct
  * Check that the CRONDIR in the crontab refers to an existing directory